 In today’s digital landscape, mobile traffic has exceeded desktop traffic.

-Studies show that 79% of smartphone users have made a purchase online using a smartphone over the past six months.
+Studies show that in 2023, 79% of smartphone users have purchased online using a smartphone.
 When rich product information is readily available, shoppers can easily access it online.

 Many consumers, however, still ask store associates for product information.
 Store associates must have access to this data to share it with shoppers when needed.